emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

   total_incidents_by_borough DESC
 ```
 ![Calls by borough during weekdays](SQL-screenshots/incidents-type-by-borough-weekdays26.PNG)

+The results highlight that Westminster is the borough that reported the most incident calls during weekends by far with a total of 1,432 calls, followed by Camden (850), Southwark (832) and Lambeth (755), Tower Hamlets (712) and Croydon (673).
+City of London (202) and Kingston upon Thames (266) are the boroughs that made the fewest calls.

 ### 8.6 Incident calls during weekends by borough

 Next, the borough-level incident data has been examined to determine which areas experience the highest number of fire service calls during weekends.